nopara73/ZeroLink/README.md

 Previous ZeroLink recommendation was to keep up with Bitcoin Core's fee estimation, however Bitcoin Core v0.15 [introduced fundamental changes and complexity](https://bitcointechtalk.com/whats-new-in-bitcoin-core-v0-15-part-4-7c01c553783e) to its fee estimation API.
 `estimatefee` is deprecated in favor of using only `estimatesmartfee`.
 However `estimatesmartfee` will slightly vary node, based on how long the node was running and what mempool information is available to it.
 Generally if a Bitcoin wallet is not built on top of Bitcoin Core's RPC API it will either implements its own fee estimation algorithm or use a public API.
 While previously it was sufficient for a ZeroLink compliant post-mix wallet to use either Bitcoin Core's RPC API or a public API that is built on top of it, now that the results of the fee estimations vary node by node, it is not allowed anymore.
 Therefore all post mix wallets MUST use a same public API, that is built on top of Bitcoin Core's `estimatesmartfee`'s RPC command.
 The first implementation of the post mix wallet will define the API and the following ones MUST use it.

-#### Replace by Fee
+#### Replace-by-Fee
+**Post-Mix Wallet Uniformity Requirement:** *Post-mix wallet SHOULD prevent its users to utilize RBF.*

 Replace-by-Fee, [RBF](https://bitcoin.org/en/glossary/rbf) is a often used feature.
-On the one hand its usage is beneficial, on the other hand it opens the door for users to use it in many different ways, therefore post-mix wallets MUST not utilize this feature.
+On the one hand its usage is beneficial, on the other hand the way RBF is used by a wallet software helps blockchain analysis to identify the wallet software in used.
-Creation of a user independent algorithmic utilization of RBF should be an interest of future research.
+Creation of a common algorithmic utilization of RBF should be an interest of future research.
 Bram Cohen's [article](https://medium.com/@bramcohen/how-wallets-can-handle-transaction-fees-ff5d020d14fb) might be a good starting point.

 #### Spending Unconfirmed Transactions

 It is possible to spend the output of a transaction that did not confirm yet.
 Post-mix wallets MUST not do such thing.
 It leads some users to use it more often, than others.

 #### Retrieving Transaction Information
+**Basic Post-Mix Wallet Requirement:** *Post-mix wallet MUST retrieve transaction information in a private way.*

-Retrieving private transaction information from the Blockchain is the [most challenging](https://hackernoon.com/bitcoin-privacy-landscape-in-2017-zero-to-hero-guidelines-and-research-a10d30f1e034) part of implementing any wallet that aims to not breach its users' privacy.
-Querying the balances of a central server obviously shares private information with that central server.
-Bloom filtering SPV wallets are [not a sufficient](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) way to go.
+Retrieving private transaction information from the Blockchain is the [most challenging](https://hackernoon.com/bitcoin-privacy-landscape-in-2017-zero-to-hero-guidelines-and-research-a10d30f1e034) part of implementing a wallet that aims to not breach its users' privacy.
+Querying the balances of a central server shares private information with that central server.
+Bloom filtering SPV wallets are [not a sufficiently private](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ), either.

-At this time there are three types of wallet architectures, those do not breach the privacy of the users:
+There are four types of wallet architectures, ZeroLink classifies a private:
-- Full Nodes: Since they download all the transactions the network has nobody can tell who is interested in what transactions.
+1. **Full Nodes:** Since they download all the transactions the network has nobody can tell who is interested in what transactions.
-- Full Block Downloading SPV Wallets: Such wallets download all transactions the network has from the creation of the wallet, consequently they do not need to wait weeks for [Initial Block Downloading](https://bitcoin.org/en/glossary/initial-block-download) and they do not store hundreds of gigabytes of Blockchain data.
+2. **Full Block Downloading SPV Wallets:** Such wallets download all transactions the network has from the creation of the wallet, consequently they do not need to wait weeks for [Initial Block Downloading](https://bitcoin.org/en/glossary/initial-block-download) and they do not store hundreds of gigabytes of Blockchain data.
 They throw away what they do not need.
 There are three implementations of such wallet, all in the testing phase: [Jonas Schnelli's PR to Bitcoin Core](https://github.com/bitcoin/bitcoin/pull/9483), Ádám Ficsór's [HiddenWallet](https://github.com/nopara73/HiddenWallet) and Stratis' [BreezeWallet](https://github.com/stratisproject/Breeze).
-- [Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21): Which only exists as an idea to date.
+3. **[Transaction Filtered Full Block Downloading Wallet](https://medium.com/@nopara73/full-node-level-privacy-even-for-mobile-wallets-transaction-filtered-full-block-downloading-wallet-16ef1847c21):** Which only exists as an idea to date.

-The good news is that there is an easier and user friendly way to achieve it.
-The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
+4. **ZeroLink Specific Transaction Retrieval:** There is an easier and more user friendly way to achieve it: The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since the input joining is disallowed there is no reason not to enable that.
-However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other information.
+However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other transaction.
 This would result in drastically better user experience, because it does not need to wait hours for Blockchain syncing.

 Furthermore, because  every time a CoinJoin transaction fails a new post-mix wallet output is registered, post-mix wallets SHOULD be monitored in huge depth.
 While it is not unlikely that an attacker ever tries to disrupt any round, because of the reasons detailed above, nevertheless a post-mix wallet is recommended to monitor 1000 clean addresses after the last used one.
 In this case a post-mix wallets would still show the right balances if the pre-mix wallet participates in disrupted rounds continuously for two days.
 Alternatively, if the Tumbler serves already registered, but unused addresses the post-mix wallet can use this to avoid monitoring huge depth.

 #### Transaction Broadcasting

-Private transaction broadcasting is a tricky topic.
+**Basic Post-Mix Wallet Requirement:** *Post-mix wallet MUST broadcast transactions in a private way.*
+**Post-Mix Wallet Uniformity Requirement:** *Post-mix wallet SHOULD broadcast transactions over Tor through the same web API that is used by all other post-mix wallet software.*

 As [Dandelion: Privacy-Preserving Transaction Propagation](https://github.com/gfanti/bips/blob/master/bip-dandelion.mediawiki) BIP candidate explains:
 > Bitcoin transaction propagation does not hide the source of a transaction very well, especially against a “supernode” eavesdropper that forms a large number of outgoing connections to reachable nodes on the network.
 From the point of view of a supernode, the peer that relays the transaction *first* is the most likely to be the true source, or at least a close neighbor of the source.
 Various application-level behaviors of Bitcoin Core enable eavesdroppers to infer the peer-to-peer connection topology, which can further help identify the source.

-It gets even harder.
-If a ZeroLink compliant wallet is not a full node and constantly relaying, it is not a full node and only connects to other nodes on the network to broadcast its transactions and that would result in privacy breach for sure.
+Dandelion's explanation only applies to full nodes.
+Most wallet softwares are not constantly relaying transactions, for instance when the wallet software only connects to other nodes on the network to broadcast its transactions.

-Therefore ZeroLink compliant post-mix wallets SHOULD connect to Tor hidden service nodes and broadcast the transactions to them.
+ZeroLink classifies broadcasting transactions over an anonymity network to the Bitcoin network as private.
+Tus in order to fulfil Basic Post-Mix Wallet Requirement post-mix wallet MUST broadcast transactions in a private way.
+Post-mix wallet SHOULD change anonymity network indentity between every transaction broadcast.
+In order to fulfil the Post-Mix Wallet Uniformity Requirement post-mix wallet SHOULD broadcast transactions over Tor through the same web API that is used by all other post-mix wallet software.
-ZeroLink compliant post-mix wallets SHOULD broadcast every transaction on different Tor circuit.
+Post-mix wallet SHOULD broadcast every transaction on different Tor circuit.

-Broadcasting transactions through a public web API over Tor SHOULD NOT be used.
-All post-mix wallet implementations SHOULD use the same way of broadcasting.
-Although it is sufficiently private and simpler to implement, this external dependency cannot be imposed to all post-mix wallet implementations.

-Private transaction broadcasting should be an interest of future research.
+Private transaction broadcasting, especially Dandelion, should be an interest of future research.

 #### Moving Money Between Post And Pre-Mix Wallets